centreon/centreon-documentation/versioned_docs/version-23.04/releases/centreon-os.md

 #### Bug fix

-- [Update] Fixed a topology_url_substitute error due to a missing request in update scripts that caused a blank screen after an update from 23.04.1.
+- [Update] Fixed a topology_url_substitute error caused by a missing request in update scripts that resulted in a blank screen after an update from 23.04.1.

 ### 23.04.3